ansys/pyfluent/doc/source/api/core/solver/settings.rst

 provides the names of its commands.

 If needed, commands can be passed keyword arguments, and the list of valid arguments can be accessed using the ``arguments`` attribute.
 If an argument is not specified, its default value is used.
 Arguments are also settings objects and can be either the primitive type or the container type.

-Additional Metadata
+Additional metadata
 -------------------

 Settings objects have some additional metadata that can be accessed using the